 If the stalker is my "family or household member," should I seek a Domestic Violence Civil Protection Order or a Civil Stalking Protection Order?
-The Domestic Violence Civil Protection Order (CPO) provides greater relief to you (see previous chart of relief.)
-If you are a family/household member but do not need the greater relief or do not want to make your relationship publicly known (sometimes a concern for LGBTQ survivors, due to homophobia), you may file for either order.
+The Domestic Violence Civil Protection Order (CPO)provides greater relief/remedies to you (see previous chart of relief.)
+If you are a family/household member and there is evidence of stalking but do not need the greater relief or do not want to make your relationship publicly known (sometimes a concern for LGBTQ survivors, due to homophobia), you may want to file a Stalking Protection Order.